ehmatthes/django-simple-deploy/docs/cli_args.md

 $ python manage.py simple_deploy --platform heroku
 ```

-These two commands are idental; they will automate the entire process of pushing to Heroku, once you have installed django-simple-deploy and added simple_deploy to `INSTALLED_APPS`:
+These two commands are identical; they will automate the entire process of pushing to Heroku, once you have installed django-simple-deploy and added simple_deploy to `INSTALLED_APPS`:

 ```
 $ python manage.py simple_deploy --automate-all